write-you-a-scheme-v2/scheme/docs/06_repl.md

+---
+title: Primitive Environment
+date: November 28, 2016
+author: Adam Wespiser
+---

-Building a REPL: Basic I/O
+## Building a REPL: Basic I/O
 ------------

 > Galileo alone had risked asserting the truth about our planet, and this made him a great man...
 His was a genuine career as I understand it. **Yevgeny Yevtushenko**